opnfv/vineperf/docs/testing/user/userguide/yardstick.rst

 Please note, that yardstick uses OpenStack for execution of testcases.
 OpenStack must be installed with Heat and Neutron services.
-Otherwise vswitchperf testcases cannot be executed.
+Otherwise ViNePerf testcases cannot be executed.

-VM image with vswitchperf
+VM image with ViNePerf
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A special VM image is required for execution of vswitchperf specific testcases by yardstick.
+A special VM image is required for execution of ViNePerf specific testcases by yardstick.
 It is possible to use a sample VM image available at OPNFV artifactory or to build customized image.

-Sample VM image with vswitchperf
+Sample VM image with ViNePerf
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sample VM image is available at vswitchperf section of OPNFV artifactory
+Sample VM image is available at ViNePerf section of OPNFV artifactory
 for free download:

 .. code-block:: console